e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 Sometimes a new principle or paradigm will be discovered/developed but the secrecy of this industry means probably no patents.

+In this context, I would split the R&D effort into three equal buckets:

+1. Pure performance.
+Look into how to run more of the code in less resources.
+This can take the quantitative avenue of performance measurements of comparable stacks or the endless rabbit-hole of optimizations.

+2. Simulation and testing.
+Back testing on historical data, front testing in parallel simulation - if the context makes sense - and every possible modeling approach including genetic algorithm-inspired self tuning.

+3. Future prediction.
+Seconds or minutes in the future would be huge.
+Anything that can give us an edge.
+I don't want to get too deep in the details because I've been working on something on this topic.

 #### R&D at Crypto Inc
 Crypto Inc is a challenger at a small size.
 In this context, R&D is close to the end-product, limited but still crucial.

-Iterations are fast, decisions bold because it's important to differentiate ourselves from the rest of the market, and we are lean and mean, so we can handle fast changes better.
+Iterations are fast, decisions are bold because it's important to differentiate ourselves from the rest of the market, and we are lean and mean, so we can handle fast changes better.

 Research here goes deeper into core technologies like blockchain - if having a custom one benefits the business -, and in everything going through the user.
 For instance, this can go into user experience, customer experiences, user interfaces, latest and greatest app and web technologies, and security paradigms.